'Go back to school': Trump assails U.S. intel chiefs after they contradict him on Iran, North Korea

 He later added, "North Korea relationship is best it has ever been with U.S. No testing, getting remains, hostages returned.
 Decent chance of Denuclearization..."

+On North Korea, Trump announced a denuclearization deal with Kim Jong Un last June at the conclusion of a high-profile summit in Singapore.
+The president has continued to boast on Twitter and in speeches that the authoritarian regime has dramatically reduced its nuclear testing and making progress toward complete denuclearization.
+In June, Trump tweeted that there was "no longer a nuclear threat" from North Korea.

+However, U.S. officials previously told NBC News that Pyongyang has continued to develop ballistic missiles at undeclared sites and researchers have discovered as many as 20 undisclosed missile sites in the country.

-During Tuesday's hearing, Coats had rebutted previous statements made by president when he noted that U.S. intelligence agencies believe North Korea is unlikely to give up its nuclear weapons because "its leaders ultimately view nuclear weapons as critical to regime survival."
+During Tuesday's hearing, Coats contradicted the president when he noted that U.S. intelligence agencies believe North Korea is unlikely to completely give up its nuclear weapons because "its leaders ultimately view nuclear weapons as critical to regime survival."

+"Our assessment is bolstered by our observations of some activity that is inconsistent with full denuclearization.
+While we assess that sanctions on exports have been effective and largely maintained, North Korea seeks to mitigate the effects of the U.S.-led pressure campaign through diplomatic engagement," he said.

 Coats also refuted Trump's previous claim that ISIS is defeated in Syria.
-He testified that the group was "nearing" military defeat in Iraq, but has returned to its "guerrilla warfare roots," continues to plot attacks and "still commands thousands of fighters in Iraq and Syria."
+He testified that the group was "nearing" military defeat in Iraq, but has returned to its "guerrilla warfare roots while continuing to plot attacks."

+"ISIS is intent on resurging and still commands thousands of fighters in Iraq and Syria," he said.

 Former CIA director John Brennan excoriated the president in a tweet on Wednesday for undermining the assessment of the U.S. intelligence community, calling the president a danger to national security.